 a) If a person with appropriate knowledge and experience applying generally accepted statistical and scientific principles and methods for rendering information not individually identifiable makes a determination that the risk is very small that the information could be used, either by itself or in combination with other available information, by anticipated recipients to identify a subject of the information.

 b) If all 18 identifiers have been removed, including name, all geographic subdivisions smaller than a State including street address, city, county, precinct, zip codes and equivalent geocodes, (except for the initial 3 digits of a zip code if more than 20,000 people reside in the area), all dates including birthdays (other than the year) and ages over 89, phone numbers, fax numbers, email addresses, social security numbers, medical record numbers, health plan beneficiary numbers, account numbers, certificate/license numbers, vehicle identifiers and serial numbers (including license plate number), device identifiers and serial numbers, URLs, IP addresses, biometric identifiers, full face photographic images and any comparable images, any other unique identifiers, characteristic or code.

-NOTE: Other demographic inforamtion, such as gender, race, ethnicity, and marital status are not included in the list of identifiers that must be removed.
+NOTE: Other demographic information, such as gender, race, ethnicity, and marital status are not included in the list of identifiers that must be removed.

 54. DEPENDENT VARIABLES - The outcomes that are measured in an experiment.
 Dependent variables are expected to change as a result of an experimental manipulation of the independent variable(s).

 55. DESCRIPTIVE STUDY - Any study that is not truly experimental (e.g., quasi-experimental studies, correlation studies, record reviews, case histories, and observational studies).